-How profitable a bank is has an effect on its long-term survivability.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in times of trouble.
-Losses, on the other hand, diminish a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, expanding its capital buffer, or use them to deal with problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses reduce a bank's ability to do those things.

-On Bankrate's earnings test, First Priority Bank scored 14 out of a possible 30, less than the national average of 16.52.
+First Priority Bank scored 12 out of a possible 30 on Bankrate's test of earnings, coming in below the national average of 15.12.

-The bank recorded net income of $1.6 million on total equity of $49.3 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.53 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $2.7 million on total equity of $50.1 million.
+The bank had an annualized return on average assets, or ROA, of 0.44 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.